alinush/6.824-lecture-notes/l06-raft.md

 What do we want to ensure?

- - each server executes the same client cmds, in the same order +i.e. if any server executes, then no server executes something else for that log entry
+ - each server executes the same client cmds, in the same order
+   + i.e. if any server executes, then no server executes something else for that log entry
  - as long as single leader, we've already seen it makes logs identical what about when leader changes?